GLOBAL MARKETS-Dollar rallies on U.S. data, stocks trade flat

 Oil rose to $79 a barrel, having earlier hit a four-year low, supported by speculation that the prospect of even lower prices may nudge OPEC producers toward cutting output at a meeting in two weeks.

-U.S. short-dated Treasuries prices dipped, but longer-dated Treasuries prices rose as some buyers stepped in to pick up higher U.S. yields.
-The benchmark 10-year U.S. Treasury notes rose 4/32 in price to yield 2.3293 percent.
-(Reporting by Herbert Lash; Additional reporting by Patrick Graham in London; Editing by Leslie Adler and Andrew Hay)
+U.S. short-dated Treasuries prices dipped.
+The benchmark 10-year U.S. Treasury notes fell 3/32 in price to yield 2.3558 percent.
+(Reporting by Herbert Lash; Additional reporting by Patrick Graham in London; Editing by Leslie Adler)